NeLLi-team/symclatron/README.md

 **ML-based classification of microbial symbiotic lifestyles**

-symclatron is a tool that classifies microbial genomes (input is protein FASTA files (`.faa`)) into three symbiotic lifestyle categories:
+symclatron is a tool that classifies microbial genomes (protein FASTA, or nucleotide FASTA with automatic protein prediction) into three symbiotic lifestyle categories:

 - **Free-living**
 - **Symbiont; Host-associated**